 Dapsone is a sulfonamide related drug used for the therapy of leprosy and dermatitis herpetiformis.
 Dapsone has been linked with rare cases of idiosyncratic liver injury, similar to that seen with the sulfonamides.

 Dapsone (dap' sone) is 4,4’ diaminodiphenylsulfone and is bacteriostatic for Mycobacterium leprae.
 Like other sulfonamides, dapsone is believed to act by inhibition of folate synthesis.
 Bacteria including M. leprae are acutely sensitive to this inhibition as folate is necessary for protein, DNA and RNA synthesis.
 In contast, humans are not affected by this inhibition of folate synthesis because they rely upon dietary sources of folate.
 Dapsone was approved for use in the United States in 1979.
 Current indications include leprosy and dermatitis herpetiformis.
 Off-label uses include prophylaxis against pneumocystis jiroveci (formerly carinii) in HIV infected patients.
 Dapsone is available in multiple generic forms in tablets of 25 and 100 mg.
 Dapsone is usually started at a low dose in the range of 50 mg daily and titrated upward to a total daily dose of 100 to 300 mg.
-In the therapy of leprosy, dapsone is recommended for at least 3 years and may be necessary life long.
+In the therapy of leprosy, the combination of dapsone with clofazimine and rifampin is recommended for 6 or 12 months followed by monotherapy with dapsone until all signs of clinical activity are controlled and biopsies are negative for at least a year.
+Up-to-date and reliable information on the management of leprosy is available from the National Hansen's Disease (Leprosy) Clinical Center, Baton Rouge, LA: https://www.hrsa.gov/hansens-disease/clinical-center.html.
 Dapsone is also available as a topical gel for therapy of acne.
 Common side effects of oral dapsone include hemolysis and anemia, nausea, abdominal pain, tinnitus, vertigo, blurred vision, headache, insomnia, and rash.
 Dapsone is not uncommonly associated more severe side effects including peripheral neuropathy, acute psychosis, nephrotic syndrome, acute liver injury, hemolysis, agranulocytosis, aplastic anemia, hypersensitivity reactions and a lupus-like syndrome.

 Dapsone, like other sulfonamides, causes a characteristic idiosyncratic liver injury that has features of drug-allergy or hypersensitivity.
 The typical onset is sudden development of fever and rash followed by jaundice within a few days or weeks of starting the medication.
 Eosinophilia or lymphocytosis are also common.
+The presentation can resemble acute mononucleosis and is often referred to as "sulfone syndrome" which is a variant of the "drug rash with eosinophilia and systemic symptoms" (DRESS) syndrome.
 The pattern of injury is typically cholestatic or mixed and can be complicated and prolonged.
 In rare instances, dapsone induced liver injury has resulted in acute liver failure.
 However, most cases resolve rapidly, usually within 2 to 4 weeks of stopping dapsone, unless cholestasis is severe.
-Hepatic injury can also occur with an infectious mononucleosis-like syndrome or with the “sulfone syndrome” that typically occurs within 6 weeks of starting therapy in malnourished patients marked by rash, fever, systemic symptoms and jaundice and which is a variant of the DRESS syndrome (drug rash with eosinophilia and systemic symptoms).

 Mechanism of Injury